How many rings do I need?

 Please note below several case-specific scenarios:

-If using Rods with Returns
+If using Rods with French Returns

 If using an Existing Rod